Plugin and Extension Packaging: Distributing Agent Capabilities¶

 Organization-managed distribution matters for enterprise: a security team can push compliance-enforcing hooks to every installation without per-developer install steps.

-The github/awesome-copilot repository demonstrates community-scale distribution: curated agents, skills, and instructions that teams install by URL.
-The Agent Skills standard enables skills to be distributed across tools — a skill written to the standard works in Claude Code, GitHub Copilot, and Cursor (VS Code Agent Skills docs, Claude Code skills docs).
+The github/awesome-copilot repository shows community-scale distribution: curated agents, skills, and instructions that teams install by URL.
+The Agent Skills standard lets you distribute skills across tools — a skill written to the standard works in Claude Code, GitHub Copilot, and Cursor (VS Code Agent Skills docs, Claude Code skills docs).

-Plugin discovery via llms.txt enables machine-readable indexing: an agent can discover plugins from a site's llms.txt and recommend them.
+An agent can discover plugins from a site's llms.txt file and recommend them.

 Plugins run code on your machine.
 MCP servers execute as processes; hooks execute shell scripts; agents may have broad tool access.
 Trust considerations: